Frequently Asked Questions

 WHY DO I HAVE TO LIST MY FIRST CHOICE OF COLLEGE AND THE OTHER COLLEGES I APPLIED TO?

-We ask for this information so we can get a sense of the colleges that the students who are selected for the interview are hoping to attend.
-It helps us estimate the number of scholarships we can plan to award.
+It also helps us estimate the number of scholarships we can plan to award.
 For example, if most students select one of our partner schools as their first choice, then we would expect to award both more and larger scholarships than if most students selected other, non-partner colleges as their first choice.

 return to questions